pulumi/docs/content/docs/guides/testing/unit.md

 ## Full Example

 {{% choosable language "typescript" %}}
-The full code for this guide is available in the examples repository: [Unit Tests in TypeScript](https://github.com/pulumi/examples/tree/master/testing-unit-ts).
+The full code for this guide is available in the examples repository: [Unit Tests in TypeScript](https://github.com/pulumi/examples/tree/74db62a03d013c2854d2cf933c074ea0a3bbf69d/testing-unit-ts).

+&nbsp;
 {{% /choosable %}}
 {{% choosable language "python" %}}
-The full code for this guide is available in the examples repository: [Unit Tests in Python](https://github.com/pulumi/examples/tree/master/testing-unit-py).
+The full code for this guide is available in the examples repository: [Unit Tests in Python](https://github.com/pulumi/examples/tree/74db62a03d013c2854d2cf933c074ea0a3bbf69d/testing-unit-py).

+&nbsp;
 {{% /choosable %}}
 {{% choosable language "go" %}}
-The full code for this guide is available in the examples repository: [Unit Tests in Go](https://github.com/pulumi/examples/tree/master/testing-unit-go).
+The full code for this guide is available in the examples repository: [Unit Tests in Go](https://github.com/pulumi/examples/tree/74db62a03d013c2854d2cf933c074ea0a3bbf69d/testing-unit-go).

+&nbsp;
 {{% /choosable %}}
 {{% choosable language "csharp" %}}
-The full code for this guide is available in the examples repository: [Unit Tests in C#](https://github.com/pulumi/examples/tree/master/testing-unit-cs).
+The full code for this guide is available in the examples repository: [Unit Tests in C#](https://github.com/pulumi/examples/tree/74db62a03d013c2854d2cf933c074ea0a3bbf69d/testing-unit-cs).

+&nbsp;
 {{% /choosable %}}